Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

 2. Tim Nelson, CI tutor for helping with Rabbit Run code.
 3. Anna Greaves, CI tutor for the Picflip game, where I got inspiration for some features of my game (described in this file above throughout the text), as well as ideas for structuring Readme.md & Testing.md.
 4. My mentor, Adegbenga Adeye, for advice and help with planning and creating the website; checking the project and giving advice during the project's calls - checking the code, fixing problems, giving general advice how to organize the website in a better way.
+5. My friend Chris for giving a good testing and checking the game's code, and giving good advice on improvements.
-5. My firends Katja, Nafeesah, Mario, Kasia, Chris, Candice for playing/testing the game and giving me feedback on possible improvements.
+6. My firends Katja, Nafeesah, Mario, Kasia, Candice for playing/testing the game and giving me feedback on possible improvements.